 In Canada, only certain auto insurers allow their policyholders to rent their cars out to other travelers.

-As of today, the following insurers have agreed to let their policyholders list their cars and rent them out on Turo: Intact Insurance, belairdirect, Novex, Jevco, La Capitale General Insurance, L'Unique General Insurance and SSQ General Insurance Company.
+As of today, the following insurers have agreed to let their policyholders list their cars and rent them out on Turo: Intact Insurance, belairdirect, Novex, Jevco, La Capitale General Insurance, L'Unique General Insurance, SSQ General Insurance Company and Industrial Alliance Auto and Home Insurance.

 Intact Insurance, Novex Insurance, Jevco: Personal automobile insurance customers with Intact Insurance, Novex and Jevco have permission to list their vehicles with Turo, as long as they notify their insurance broker.
 More information here.